Reusable Carrier Bags

 Opting out of plastic bags from home deliveries

-Many supermarkets will be charging a flat rate for carrier bags received from home deliveries.
-This looks to be around 40/50p.
+Many supermarkets charge a flat rate for carrier bags received from home deliveries.
+This is usually around 40p.
 To avoid receiving and paying for these bags, ensure you tick the 'opt out' button when placing your order online.

 Advice for businesses